-The award will be given to the most innovative, engaged and successful campaign to publicly promote an organisation’s sustainability and social impact initiatives, ‘purpose’ work, or sustainability in general.
+The campaign award will be given to the most innovative, engaged and successful campaign to publicly promote an organisation’s sustainability and social impact initiatives, ‘purpose’ work, or sustainability in general.
 Extra weight will be given to those that not only raise awareness of key issues, but also promote behaviour change both within and outside of the organisation.

 Measurement of the campaign will consider innovation in terms of the co-development of the campaign if it was created in partnership, in the methods used to communicate and engage with the target audience(s), and the integration of the campaign message within organisation’s principles or within the wider community.